-There are countless of fake profiles on social media, each one using fake pictures from countless celebrities and models to lure their victims into their beauty and steal their funds.
-One model that had their pictures stolen by a scammer is Tom Ernsting who has been in countless commercials, magazines, and photoshoots.
-Since he is very good-looking, scammers know that they can use his image to lure girls in and make them fall for them quickly.
+There are countless fake profiles on social media, each one using fake pictures from many celebrities and models to lure their victims into their beauty and steal their funds.
+One model that had their pictures stolen by a scammer is Tom Ernsting who has been in several commercials, magazines, and photoshoots.
+Since he is very good-looking, catfish and scammers know that they can use his image to lure girls in and make them fall for them quickly.

 This allows them to steal their money at a faster rate and block them, allowing them to move on to the next girl.
 We estimated that millions of dollars were stolen from fake profiles using Tom’s images since there were so many of them.
 We interviewed Tom Ernsting to see how this might have affected him.
 We also interviewed two women who were close to being victims of a scam using photos of Tom Ernsting.